CFIA-NCFAD/nf-ionampliseq/docs/output.md

 **Output files:**

 * `multiqc/`
-  * `multiqc_report.html`: a standalone HTML file that can be viewed in your web browser.
+  * `multiqc_report.html`: a standalone MultiQC HTML file that can be viewed in your web browser.
   * `multiqc_data/`: directory containing parsed statistics from the different tools used in the pipeline.
-  * `multiqc_plots/`: directory containing static images from the report in various formats.
+  * `multiqc_plots/`: directory containing static images from the report in various formats (PNG, PDF, SVG).

 > **NB:** All consensus sequence FASTA files will be embedded within the MultiQC HTML report and can be downloaded from it.